Words With The Silent K

 3. Words of Greek Origin: A Classical Echo

 Some words borrowed from Greek also carry a silent 'k'.
-Although not as common as the "kn-" category, these words offer an interesting perspective on how the silent 'k' can emerge from different linguistic pathways.
+On top of that, although not as common as the "kn-" category, these words offer an interesting perspective on how the silent 'k' can emerge from different linguistic pathways.
 The 'k' in these words often represents the Greek letter kappa (κ), which in certain contexts represented a sound lost in the transition into English.

 Why Do Silent Letters Persist?
 A Linguistic Puzzle